Can you visit Paris in only 3 days?

 Catacombs

-I truly loved this trip.
-So much that I even tried to convince my dad to move there hahah so I can visit Paris more often. *Still working on it 😉 * The people there, that I interacted with in French were so nice and helpful and a majority of them knew English as well.
+I truly loved this trip—so much that I even tried to convince my dad to move there, hahaha, so I could visit Paris more often. *Still working on it 😉* The people I interacted with in French were so nice and helpful, and most of them spoke English as well.
 I must say that at times it was very crowded.
-Every time we were trying to take a picture, everyone would walk into the shot, talking on the phone hahaha it was a bit of madness.
+Every time we tried to take a picture, people would walk into the shot, talking on their phones, hahaha—it was a bit of madness.
 The metro stations were absolutely beautiful.
-Never in my life did I think that I would enjoy taking the metro this much, mainly because of all the art ex: statues, paintings that were exposed in the stations.
-One con was that you couldn’t pay with the phone to buy a ticket so you had to have cash on you at all times.
-But it was very cheap.
-Pro tip: when leaving the airport to go to your hotel, don’t take those busses that cost like 36 euros and use the RER instead (we only learned about RERs when it was time to leave), it’s much much cheaper.
-I think it was around 2 euros per person :).
+Never in my life did I think I would enjoy taking the metro this much, mainly because of all the art—statues, paintings—that was displayed in the stations.

+One downside was that you couldn’t pay with your phone to buy a ticket, so you had to have cash on you at all times, but it was very cheap.
+Pro tip: When leaving the airport to go to your hotel, don’t take those buses that cost around 36 euros; use the RER instead.
+We only learned about RERs when it was time to leave, and it’s much, much cheaper—I think it was around 2 euros per person. 🙂